xamarin/docs-archive/recipes/ios/multitasking/README.md

 ---
-id:{BF3749F7-1921-726A-417E-D9018D048923}
+id: {BF3749F7-1921-726A-417E-D9018D048923}
-title:Multitasking & Location
+title: Multitasking & Location
-brief:Quick guides to performing tasks while the app is in the background and tracking the user's location.
+brief: Quick guides to performing tasks while the app is in the background and tracking the user's location.
 ---

 -   [Detect Multitasking](/recipes/ios/multitasking/detect_if_multitasking_is_available) - Detect if multitasking is available on the device, and enabled for your application.